-Programs designed to enhance early learning programs such as professional development for early educators, or implementation and integration of services.
-This service category may include quality rating and improvement system (QRIS) investments as part of First 5 IMPACT and Quality Counts California.
+Programs designed to enhance early learning programs such as professional development for early educators, or implementation and integration of services to programs, providers, families and children.
+This service category may include quality rating and improvement system (QRIS) investments as part of IMPACT and Quality Counts California.